 Side One of For You opens with the title track, followed by “In Love” and “Soft and Wet.”
-On track four, Prince shifts gears for his first officially-released ballad: a jazzy, contemplative, acoustic guitar-driven sketch of a song called “Crazy You.”
+On track four, Prince downshifts into his first officially-released ballad: a jazzy, contemplative sketch of a song called “Crazy You.”

 It’s likely, of course, that “Crazy You” is somebody’s favorite track on the album, but I can’t imagine that’s a common sentiment.
 The song just isn’t designed that way; it’s made to melt into the background, serving as a short palate cleanser between the exhibitionistic single cuts “Soft and Wet” and “Just as Long as We’re Together.”
 Its structure is wispy, elusive: a single verse over a spare arrangement that just sort of disappears into the ether once it’s done.
 In many ways, it sounds more like a demo than a lot of the actual demos Prince recorded in 1977.

 All that being said, however, I like “Crazy You.”
 For one thing, the album needs that break between the two singles–especially the oxygen-hogging “Just as Long as We’re Together.”
 But more fundamentally, it demonstrates the breadth of Prince’s stylistic influences, even at this early stage of his career.
 It’s easy to listen to For You and pick out Chaka Khan, Larry Graham, Smokey Robinson, or Stevie Wonder, but “Crazy You” is straight-up pop-bossa nova; one could imagine Antônio Carlos Jobim singing it.
 It’s the first entry in a strain of “exotic,” Latin-flavored songs Prince would record throughout his career, all the way to latter-day efforts like “Te Amo Corazón” from 2006.